A Baker's Guide to the Best Sugar Substitutes - Pyure

 Sweetness Level

-Compare the sweetness of your chosen substitute to sugar and adjust quantities to achieve the desired sweetness in your final dish.
+Compare the sweetness of your chosen substitute to sugar.
+Since many alternatives are highly concentrated (like pure stevia), precision is key.
+Adjust quantities to achieve the desired sweetness in your final dish.

-Understand how your sugar substitute may impact the texture and moisture of your baked goods.
-Experiment to maintain the desired consistency.
+Sugar adds necessary bulk and structure.
+Understand that zero-calorie substitutes may impact the texture and moisture of your baked goods.
+Look for 1:1 baking blends (like Pyure Granular Sweetener) to help maintain the desired consistency.

 Flavor Profile